DinhQuangDoi/build-kernel-with-termux/README.md

 - If you want to add user do it after update and install all necessary tools because the tools installation process will not be interrupted or encounter any error with user root(root@localhost:~#).

 ```
+### Start compiling.
 - Clone your kernel source.

-- Edit or create new script build.sh, you can also refer to my script and edit important parts like kernel name, device config name, path etc...
+- Let's "cd" to kernel scr and edit or create new script build.sh, you can also refer to my script and edit important parts like kernel name, device config name, path etc...

-### Start compiling.
 - `./your-scrip-build.sh HOSTLDFLAGS="-L/usr/lib/aarch64-linux-gnu -Wl,-rpath=/usr/lib/aarch64-linux-gnu"`

+- Hope this information will be useful to you.
 - Good luck with your compilation!